 How to Grow a Viburnum Hedge

-Planning a viburnum hedge comes before planting a viburnum hedge.
+Planning a viburnum hedge comes before planting one.
 Taking the time to assess your needs and landscape situation now will save you problems later.
 Lots of types of viburnum are available in commerce, many that are perfect for someone planting a viburnum hedge.
 Before you choose among the varieties, figure out the basics.

 When you are creating a viburnum hedge for a sunny area, you need to consider different types of plants.
 Here are some types of viburnum that could work well: